The Working Origins Timeline

 Emotions, States & Drives

-Our pre-human ancestors possessed the emotions, states, and drives that form the first foundation of who we are today.
+Our pre-human ancestors possessed the emotions, states, and drives that were well fit to the savannah of East Africa, and are the foundation of who we are today.

 Social Learning